Birth Defects: Gastroschisis

 Identification of the condition in sets of siblings and distantly related family members has suggested a genetic component.
 However, to date, no consistent genetic abnormalities have been identified across patients.
 It is therefore more likely that multiple genes are involved, rendering a female more susceptible to the environmental risk factors associated with gastroschisis.
 The specific gene mutations that have been identified to date, require further investigation to support or disprove a causative role.

 Another proposed mechanism is some sort of vascular compromise as a result of the right umbilical vein failing to develop properly.
 This would create a possible site for thrombosis, weakening the area and leading to the problems associated with gastroschisis.

-The most likely explanation is that gastroschisis is multifactorial in origin; possibly caused by a genetic susceptibility, in combination with environmental factors, such as young age, smoking and GUIs.
+The most likely explanation is that gastroschisis is multifactorial in origin; possibly caused by a genetic susceptibility, in combination with environmental factors, such as young age, smoking and GUI/STI exposure.
 These environmental factors may then make developmental defects more likely.